TUDN (American TV channel)

-TUDN (pronounced tu-de-ene; formerly called Univision Deportes Network (abbr.
-UDN) is an American Spanish language sports channel.
-Owned by TelevisaUnivision, it is an extension of the company's sports division of the same name.
+TUDN (pronounced tu-de-ene; formerly called Univision Deportes Network) is an American Spanish language sports channel based in Mexico.
+Owned by TelevisaUnivision, it is an extension of the company's sports division of the same name, with TUDN the acronym of TelevisaUnivision Deportes Network.
 It launched on April 7, 2012, along with Univision Tlnovelas and FOROtv.

 The network's main properties include major soccer events in the Americas, including per-team coverage of Liga MX, the Copa América, and CONCACAF's Champions League and Gold Cup events.
-In 2018-19, it also became the Spanish rightsholder of the UEFA Champions League.
+In 2018–19, it also became the Spanish rightsholder of the UEFA Champions League.
 The channel has ties with the Mexican sports channel of the same name, sharing some of its programming.
 In 2019, it was announced that TDN and UDN would jointly relaunch as TUDN—signifying a greater amount of collaboration between the two channels.